 - Entertainment and reading (books, Bible, games)

-Baby supplies if you have baby
+Baby supplies (infant formula and diapers) if you have baby

 The above items are not necessarily comprehensive and you may add items you feel important and/or delete items to meet your needs.